-15. 3.
+12. 2.
 Update the Firmware

-TP-Link is dedicated to improving product features, giving you a better network experience.
+TP-Link is dedicated to improving and richening the product features, giving you a better network experience.

 We will inform you through the web management page if there's any update firmware available for your router.
-The latest firmware can also be downloaded from the Support page of our website www.tp-link.com for free.
+Also, the latest firmware will be released at TP-Link official website, you can download it from the Support page of our website www.tp-link.com for free.